bmorris3/hipparchus/docs/hipparchus/tutorial.rst

 (you could alternatively use any E2DS spectrum downloaded from the `ESO Archive <http://archive.eso.org/wdb/wdb/adp/phase3_main/form>`_).
 We now have a local copy of the spectrum of Proxima Cen.
-We can load this file into a `~hipparchus.EchelleSpectrum` object like so:
+We can load this file into an `~hipparchus.EchelleSpectrum` object like so:

 .. code-block:: python